-Face masks are an effective and fairly simple way to treat all types of acne, whether it is an occasional stress breakout or a chronic acne issue.
-In addition, spot treating acne with a mask for the occasional pimple can reduce inflammation and kill bacteria without wreaking havoc on other areas of the face that may not be affected.
-Acne fighting masks can help prevent breakouts from occurring and help balance oil production.
+In fact, is there anything more annoying that an unexpected breakout?
+The good news is that homemade face masks for acne can be an effective and fairly simple way to treat all types of acne, whether it is an occasional stress breakout or a chronic issue.
+Plus, spot treating acne with a mask for the occasional pimple can reduce inflammation and kill bacteria without wreaking havoc on other areas of the face that may not be affected.

-We’ve rounded up some recipes full of ingredients that are easy to locate, some of which may already be in your home.
+Instead, you can make your own at-home masks with readily available ingredients at a fraction of the price.
+We’ve rounded up 12 recipes full of ingredients that are easy to locate, some of which may already be in your home.

 1. Turmeric Acne Mask